A BEGINNER’S GUIDE TO STARTING A SIMPLE AND EASY YOGA PRACTICE AT HOME

 First, some background about yoga.
 Yoga has been around for centuries.
 If you google the origin of yoga, you can find many articles with varying timelines for when it began.
-The best consensus is that yoga has been around for somewhere between 4000 to 5000 years!
+The best consensus is yoga has been around for somewhere between 4000 to 5000 years!

-You will be most in touch with yourself while practicing yoga and the spirit within in you.
+Some people worry about the connection of yoga to a particular spiritual practice (like the “secret stairway to Hinduism”).
+While yoga can be spiritual, it isn’t the entry way to Hinduism.
+Instead, you will be most in touch with yourself while practicing yoga and the spirit within in you.
 (And, that is obviously open to whatever interpretation you would like to give to it.)

 Yoga is more like an exercise program than anything.
 Although, it doesn’t feel like exercise necessarily – more like something your body needs.